italia/spid-cie-oidc-django/docs/CREATE_A_FEDERATION.md

 In this tutorial we show how to setup a Federation with a Trust Anchor, a Provider and a Relying Party.
 We can achieve this though the Admin backend or via internal API.

-If you're using the Docker-compose demo, you can skip the
+If you're using the Docker-compose demo, you can skip the creation of a Federation Authority.

 ### Create a Federation Authority via web